 How often do you milk your cows?

-What happens when your cows get old?
+What happens when your dairy cows get old?

-Pedigree British Friesians are a dual-use breed so when their milking days are over, they go for ‘cow beef’.
+On our own family farms in Somerset, our pedigree British Friesians are a dual-use breed so when their milking days are over, they go for ‘cow beef’.
 This is equivalent to mutton in sheep and is slightly stronger in taste.

 - How do you care for your calves?

-As the farms are working farms, we’re not able to welcome visitors every day, but we do have our popular ‘Farm to Fridge’ days, where you can come visit the cows and learn all about them.
+As our farms are working farms, we’re not able to welcome visitors every day, but we do have our popular ‘Farm to Fridge’ days, where you can come visit the cows and learn all about them.
 Find out more here.

 Around 12,200 pints over 305 days on average.
 That’s around 40 pints a day.